uploadcare/uploadcare-wordpress/README.md

 ## Install

-[Download the latest release][3].
-The zip file contains the Wordpress plugin itself and all dependencies.
+1. [Download the latest release][3].
+The zip file contains the Wordpress plugin itself and all its dependencies.

-Uzip file to your wp-content/plugins folder.
+2. Unzip file to your wp-content/plugins folder.

-Activate plugin at "Plugins" page inside your Wordpress admin.
+3. Activate plugin at "Plugins" page inside your Wordpress admin.

-Go to "Settings" -> "Uploadcare settings" and provide public and secret key for your account.
+4. Go to "Settings" -> "Uploadcare settings" and enter the public and secret keys for your account.
+To receive your keys, create your FREE account at [Uploadcare](https://uploadcare.com/accounts/create/plan-based/2/)

+5. Create new post and feel yourself proud!

+Send us your feedback, feedback@uploadcare.com

 ## Usage

-Start adding new post.
+1. Begin adding a new post.

-Press "Upload/Insert" to insert some media.
-You will see, that new tab "Uploadcare" is available.
+2. Press "Add Media" to insert media with the Uploadcare widget.

-Upload a file using widget.
+3. Upload a file using the widget.

-Crop the file.
-Only cropped area will be inserted.
+4. Crop the file if you wish.
+Only the cropped area will be inserted.

-Press "Store and Insert".
-The image will be inserted in your post.
+5. Press "Store and Insert".
+The image will be inserted into your post.

 ## Releases